M-Haseeb01/AI-LABS/README.md

 # AI-LABS
-Hands on Practice with Different AI related Tasks
+Hands on Practice with Different AI related Tasks.